Last month, Cybertec put together an excellent piece on the use of UUIDs vs.

 IDENTITY as primary keys in a Postgres database.
 Although freshly written, it’s only the latest talking point in a long-standing discussion amongst DBAs and database nerds that’s been ongoing for years – should you use integers (AKA serials, AKA sequences) or UUIDs as primary keys?

 Its publication was quite timely for me, as I’d been considering it very recently in the context of our own application, which I joined to find was using UUIDs, contrary to what I probably would have chosen had I been there at the beginning.
 It’d come up elsewhere as well.
-Years ago when we published the Heroku HTTP API design guide, we suggested using UUIDs to identify all resources, but without any real rational for why, and quite fairly, someone had recently opened a GitHub issue on the repository to challenge the point.
+Years ago when we published the Heroku HTTP API design guide, we suggested using UUIDs to identify all resources, but without any real rationale for why, and quite fairly, someone had recently opened a GitHub issue on the repository to challenge the point.

 Over the years since the guide was written I’d starting leaning further back in the direction of integers being the right answer, but now that I’ve read into the subject more deeply, I’m less convinced that there’s a right answer at all.
 There are small advantages over the other on each side, and some pitfalls that should clearly be avoided, but when used mindfully, both integers and UUIDs make quite workable solutions, with (in my opinion) appropriately levered UUIDs edging out a little ahead.